|Designated Child Protection Lead||Emanuela Brahamsha|

 - Emotional literacy.

-- How to keep safe on the Internet
+- How to keep safe and behave on the Internet

 - To be aware of the ‘Underwear Rule’ (NSPCC)